gallapillo/Weather/README.md

     - minimum android now on android 5 sdk 20 earlier (android 5.1 sdk 21)
     - fixed bugs
     - added 100 city in autocomplete

+## version 1.3
+    - save city when you chose
+    - added 100 city in autocomplete
+    - added a chose wind speed metric messaures (mph or m/s)
+    - added toggle a temperature and pressure